TorhamDev/Death-engine/README.md

 6. Subdomain scanner
 7. Wappalyzer Scan

-`This script is in development and will soon be released in a beta version`
+`This script is in development and will soon be released in an alpha version`

 ## How to run?